mfractor/mfractor-101/readme.md

 ## Summary

+MFractor is available in two flavours; Lite (free) and Professional (paid).

+MFractor Lite is fantastic value by enabling our XAML Editor in four files per day.
+You can use MFractors XAML IntelliSense to gain ViewModel property code completion, use 70+ code inspections to spot a range of common issues, 50+ code actions, detail tooltips and navigation shortcuts.

+If you want even more powerful features, upgrade to MFractor Professional to use the [Image Importer and Image Manager](https://www.mfractor.com/blogs/news/simplified-image-asset-management-for-xamarin-apps), the [Font Importer](https://www.mfractor.com/blogs/news/using-custom-fonts-in-xamarin-forms), the [MVVM Wizard](https://www.mfractor.com/blogs/news/generating-viewmodels-in-xamarin-forms-with-the-mvvm-wizard) and for unrestricted access to our XAML editor.

 To get MFractor, open the Extension Manager using the Extensions item in the main Visual Studio menu and under **Gallery** and **IDE Extensions** choose MFractor and then install.

-MFractor comes in a free version, MFractor Lite, and a paid version, MFractor Professional.
-For $200AUD per user per year, less than a dollar a day, MFractor Professional is a useful addition to your Xamarin toolbelt that quickly repays itself with productivity gains.

-To learn more about MFractor, head to www.mfractor.com.
+To learn more about about MFractor, head to www.mfractor.com.

+PS: Use the discount code **MFRACTOR-101** to take 10% off MFractor Professional 😉

 ![MFractors logo](img/logo-horizontal.png)